Drugs, Devices & Supplements

 Examples of local steroid treatments include joint injections, eye drops, ear drops, and skin creams.
 Systemic steroid treatments include oral medicines (given by mouth) or medicine that is delivered directly into a vein (intravenously or IV) or muscle (intramuscularly).
 Systemic steroids circulate through the bloodstream to various body sites.

 When possible, local steroid treatments are prescribed instead of systemic steroids to reduce the risk of side effects.

 How do steroids work?

 Steroids work by decreasing inflammation and reducing the activity of the immune system.
 Inflammation is a process in which the body's white blood cells and chemicals can protect against infection and foreign substances such as bacteria and viruses.
 In certain diseases, however, the body's defense system (immune system) doesn't function properly.
 This might cause inflammation to work against the body's tissues and cause damage.
-Inflammation is characterized by redness, warmth, swelling, and pain.
+Signs of inflammation include redness, warmth, swelling, and pain.

 Steroids reduce the production of chemicals that cause inflammation.
 This helps keep tissue damage as low as possible.
-Steroids also reduce the activity of the immune system by affecting the function of white blood cells.
+Steroids also reduce the activity of the immune system by affecting the way white blood cells work.

 When are steroids given?

-Steroids are used to treat a variety of conditions in which the body's defense system malfunctions and causes tissue damage.
-Steroids are the main therapy for certain diseases.
+Steroids are used to treat many conditions in which the body’s defense system doesn’t work properly and causes tissue damage.
+Steroids may be the main therapy for certain diseases.
 For other conditions, steroids might only be used sparingly or when other measures have not been successful.

-Steroids are used as the main treatment for certain inflammatory conditions, such as:
+Steroids are used in the treatment for certain rheumatologic inflammatory conditions, such as: